 Given that temperatures have dropped considerably compared to Spring through Fall, packing some warm layers is definitely a must-do.

 Now, that’s not to say that you should ditch the shorts and swimwear, but chances are high that there will be a few chilly days or nights.
 Or worse – a cold snap!

 The last time I went to Disney World in December, I wore jeans every day and most nights I was fine with a t-shirt or long sleeves.
 I only needed a fleece jacket once and it was during the evening.

 Then again, I’ve seen folks need sweatshirts or fleece jackets during the day for their entire trip.

 It’s best to stay prepared and pack the extra layers, even if they do take up extra room in your suitcase.

 Aside from making sure you pack for both ends of the temperature spectrum, get into the holiday spirit with some festive gear!

 Maybe an ugly Christmas sweater for Mickey’s Very Merry Christmas party or plaid Minnie ears.
 Or how about a Mickey Santa hat?

-For more tips, check out my guide on what to pack for Disney World, which includes a FREE packing list that you can download and print at home.
+For more tips, check out my guide on things to pack for Walt Disney World, which includes a FREE packing list that you can download and print at home.